 You may move locations and may be forced to visit another glaucoma specialist.
 In that case, when your medical records are not kept up to date, your new doctor has no idea of what the original press re was.
 As a result, the new doctor will not know if your glaucoma is well controlled or not and should they add more eye drops or perform some laser treatments or some surgical procedure to reduce the pressure further.

 You should also know this information for your knowledge.
 Whenever you come in for a follow-up exam, you should always ask your doctor what the pressure was on that day and compare that to the target pressure.
-You should be aware of your eye pressure is doing well or not.
+You should be aware of whether your eye pressure is doing well or not.

 There are various types of glaucoma, and the prognosis of each class is different.
 Primary open-angle glaucoma is the most typical glaucoma and most easily treatable.
 However, closed-angle glaucomas may need a combination of a few treatment modalities.